aditya-pathak/ScriptCollectionForWork/README.md

 3. AppPoolIdentity.ps1 - Fetches account credentials used in IIS Applicatino pool.
 Requires running with admin rights.
 4. GetTableSize.sql - Lists all tables in DB with their data size and allocated disk space.
 5. TableColumns.sql - Lists all the tables and their columns, data types and foreign keys.
+6. 006 - OPENDNS (folder) - contains scripts to set and reset dns settings.
+There are 2 versions available ps1 and bat, any one can be used individually.
+Change adapter name and dns ip as per your use.